jmorc/Mighty-Meta-ORM/README.md

   end
 ```

-* Then, metaprogramming (Ruby's `define_method`) is used to generate setter and getter methods for the data columns:
+Metaprogramming (Ruby's `define_method`) is used to generate setter and getter methods for the data columns whenever a `SQLObject` is finalized:

 ```ruby
   def self.finalize!